About Kjolur Trail

 Reaching the starting point

 The starting point of the Kjolur Trail (Hvitarnes) can be reached by public transport, but keep in mind that tickets aren’t cheap because only so called truck buses drive in this area with notorious bad roads.
 There are several companies offering transportation from Reykjavik BSI station to Hvitarnes and Hveravellir.
-I decided to take a ride with SBA Nordurleid since their tickets were the cheapest at the time and thus booked a Reykjavik BSI –Hvitarnes and a Hveravellir-Reykjavik BSI ticket on their website.
-The total price for the tickets was around 10.000 ISK (68 €, 74 $).
+We decided to take a ride with SBA Nordurleid since their tickets were the cheapest at the time and thus booked a Reykjavik BSI –Hvitarnes and a Hveravellir-Reykjavik BSI ticket on their website.
+The total price for the tickets was around 10.000 ISK (68 €, 74 $) per person.

 Please note that the bus does not stop at the Hvitarnes mountain hut but at Hvitarnes crossroads.
 An 8 km hike is required to reach the Hvitarnes mountain hut from there.